brown-studios/minuet/docs/user-guide.md

 ### Enable or disable WiFi

 Hold `on/off` and `down` together for 5 seconds to toggle WiFi on or off.
-By default, WiFi is enabled.
+By default, WiFi is disabled (the radio is turned off).

 When WiFi is enabled, Minuet confirms with four quick tones followed by a long high tone.

 When WiFi is disabled, Minuet confirms with four quick tones followed by a long low tone.

+Follow the setup guide instructions for configuring the WiFi network.

 ### Power on restore